Skip to main content

 How to choose the right anti-fraud levels for your campaign.

-Written by Manuel Frigerio
+Written by Luana

 Detecting referral fraud and making sure your subscribers don't win rewards by cheating is one of our most important responsibilities—and something we take very seriously!